aspose-words/Aspose.Words-Documentation/java/developer-guide/rendering/converting-to-fixed-page-format/learn-features-of-conversion-to-pdf-a/_index.md

 ﻿---
 title: Learn Features of Conversion to PDF/A
-description: "Aspose.Words for Java allows users to convert to PDF/A-1 and PDF/A-2.
-There are many problems when converting to PDF/A documents, and Aspose.Words for Java solves them."
+description: "Aspose.Words for Java enables users to convert to PDF/A-1 and PDF/A-2.
+There are several problems when converting to PDF/A documents, and Aspose.Words for Java solves them."
 type: docs
 weight: 25
 url: /java/learn-features-of-conversion-to-pdf-a/